dbcls/sparql-proxy/README.md

 (Note that `ROOT_PATH` must end with `/`.)

-In this case, configure the reverse proxy by Nginx as follows:
+Set up your reverse proxy to direct requests to the SPARQL-proxy.
+If you're using Nginx, configure it as follows:

 ``` nginx
 server {